Inspire, Guide and Encourage

 Starting school is a major transitional period in a child’s life.
 Our focus is on ensuring children have the foundation emotional and physical skills to help them adapt and flourish in a school environment.
 Children incorporate social skills as they learn and play together, take turns and have group conversations.
 Teachers say the children who have attended a high quality early learning environment such as the one provided at Keiki Early Learning are more prepared for ‘big’ school, have richer vocabularies, stronger social skills and are adept at working in a group.

 Building a Love of Learning through Play

-Our high quality School Readiness program ensures children develop the foundation skills required for future education, building a lasting love of learning.
+Our high quality Pathways to School program ensures children develop the foundation skills required for future education, building a lasting love of learning.
 This is achieved through encouraging enquiry, curiosity and problem-solving skills through play.
 Children are introduced to early maths and science concepts through daily activities such as planning and sequencing games, loose parts play and cooking experiences.
 Storytime sessions and group discussions help develop language, storytelling and name recognition.
 Children are also encouraged to express themselves through creativity and art which can help develop colour recognition, shape experimentation and mark making skills.
 All of these experiences help children to develop foundation skills they will build upon further within a school environment.

 Developing Physical Skills

 The development of gross and fine motor skills will help children acquire the physical abilities required for a school environment, such as using scissors, holding a pencil or sitting in a chair or mat for long periods.
 At Keiki, we help develop fine motor skills from an early age by helping children practice with pencil grip, scissors, using tools, and through craft activities such as threading and play dough manipulation.
 Core strength is so important to children’s success at school and is developed within our Early Learning settings through activities such as climbing, balancing, yoga and dancing.